Basketball: Half-court

 Perhaps the single most common variation of basketball is the half-court game, played in informal settings without referees or strict rules.
 Only one basket is used, and the ball must be "taken back" or "cleared" – passed or dribbled outside the three-point line each time possession of the ball changes from one team to the other.
 Half-court games require less cardiovascular stamina, since players need not run back and forth a full court.
 Half-court raises the number of players that can use a court or, conversely, can be played if there is an insufficient number to form full 5-on-5 teams.

 Half-court basketball is usually played 1-on-1, 2-on-2 or 3-on-3.
-The latter variation is gradually gaining official recognition as 3x3, originally known as FIBA 33.
+The last of these variations is gradually gaining official recognition as 3x3, originally known as FIBA 33.
 It was first tested at the 2007 Asian Indoor Games in Macau and the first official tournaments were held at the 2009 Asian Youth Games and the 2010 Youth Olympics, both in Singapore.
 The first FIBA 3x3 Youth World Championships were held in Rimini, Italy in 2011, with the first FIBA 3x3 World Championships for senior teams following a year later in Athens.
 The sport is highly tipped to become an Olympic sport as early as 2016.
 In the summer of 2017, the BIG3 basketball league, a professional 3x3 half court basketball league that features former NBA players, began.
 The BIG3 features several rule variants including a four-point field goal.